 2002 N.C.
 DOT Preliminary Site Assessment (PSA) for Sturgeon Creek Bridge Replacement -In 2002, a contractor for the N.C.
 Department of Transportation (DOT) completed a Preliminary Site Assessment (PSA) in preparation for replacing the bridge on Navassa Road (SR 1435) over Sturgeon Creek.
 Soil and groundwater samples were collected along both sides of Navassa Road in the proposed bridge right-of-way.
 Samples collected on the east side of Navassa Road were within the boundaries of the Kerr-McGee - Navassa property.
 These included 2 soil (0-1 foot bgs) and 6 groundwater samples.
 Samples were analyzed for VOCs, SVOCs and metals.
 Thirteen PAHs and 6 metals were detected in the soils.
+The benzo(a)pyrene-equivalent total PAH concentrations were greater than the health comparison value for both samples (4.03 and 1.21 mg/kg).
 None of the soil metals were at concentrations greater than health comparison values.
 One VOC, one PAH and 5 metals were detected in the groundwaters.
 Detected substances are summarized in Appendix D, Table 1.